 Contrary to popular belief, a pronated or flatfoot isn't necessarily a bad thing.
 A foot that is mildly pronated may function for a lifetime without symptoms.
 On the other hand, a rigid, very pronated foot may indicate several different foot problems.
 Rigid, pronated feet in young adults may indicate a tarsal coalition.
 In older adults, a pronated foot may be due to a tendon rupture of the posterior tibial tendon.

 The development of the structure of the foot occurs with early weight bearing.
 The foot of the infant is soft and malleable.
-Load applied to the foot can influence the development of the foot during childhood, prior forming the adult foot.
+Load applied to the foot can influence the development of the foot during childhood, prior formation of the adult foot.
 Equinus is the term used to describe a limited range of motion at the ankle.
 In early walkers, if equinus is significant the foot will pronate to accommodate the equinus.
-Equinus is the most common contributing to acquired pronated feet.
+Equinus is the most common contributor to acquired pronated feet.

 Once the terms pronation and supination are understood, they become an effective way to communicate with others regarding foot problems.
 For example, you can use this knowledge when you go to the store to shop for shoes.
-You know the feeling; you walk into the running store and there, facing you are dozens of shoes with bells and whistles like air bladders and springs.
+You know the feeling: you walk into the running store and there, facing you, are dozens of shoes with bells and whistles like air bladders and springs.
 What's the best shoe for you?
 Now that you know about pronation and supination, you've become a smarter shopper.
-Here's why.
-Most pronated feet will loose the normal curvature of the foot from the heel to the toe, while supinated feet will increase in curvature.
+Here's why: most pronated feet will lose the normal curvature of the foot from the heel to the toe, while supinated feet will increase in curvature.
 When I say curvature, think of the footprint you'd make when you get out of the pool.
 Is it straight or curved?
 When shopping for shoes, and particularly when shopping for running shoes, this is important due to the fact that shoes come in different types of lasts.
-The last defines the curvature of the bottom of the foot.
-So a pronated foot requires a straight last shoe while a supinated foot requires a curved last shoe.
+The last defines the curvature of the bottom of the foot, so a pronated foot requires a straight last shoe while a supinated foot requires a curved last shoe.
 Shopping for shoes can become much easier once you’re familiar with these two terms.

 Causes and contributing factors